■The building is a compromise between Satsuma-style and European style set against the beautiful view of Hashima.

 - ・the Satsuma students’ passion for carrying out reforms for their nation

-Much thoughtful reflection accompanied the decision of where SATSUMA STUDENTS MUSEUM should be built.
+Much thoughtful reflection accompanied the decision of where this museum should be built.
 It was very important that the construction of the museum be along the seaside of Hashima, as it is very closely connected with the Satsuma students.
 The design of the museum is a beautiful blend of Western-taste and the natural environment of Hashima.

 This building was scrupulously completed with locally-produced materials of high quality: bricks, welded tuff, plaster and more.
 They were also used in the late Edo Period.

 We hope you will enjoy the history of the Satsuma students and get a feel for what things were like in those days.

 |[Name]||SATSUMA STUDENTS MUSEUM|

 Kagoshima Prefecture JAPAN